 To enable Clúid to provide you with the best service possible, we may use your personal data:

 for market research purposes and to get your views and feedback to help us improve the services you receive.

 We may contact you about our services and products and ask you if you would like to get involved in the activities or groups which we hold e.g., National Residency Advisory Group (NRAG) and Clann Residency Advisory Group (CRAG).

 Our legal basis for processing your information

-Contract: the processing is necessary for a contact we have entered into with you, or because you have asked us to take specific steps before entering into a contract.
+Contract: this processing is necessary for a contract we have entered with you, or because you have asked us to take specific steps before entering a contract.
 Failure to provide such personal data would mean that we are unable to provide our service to you.